djpbarry/Multiplex-Imaging-Registration/README.md

 ### Step 2: Estimate XY-misalignment using reference channel

-Run `estimate_correction.sh` to register a reference channel (usually DAPI).
+Run `estimate_correction.sh` to estimate the misalignment in a reference channel (usually DAPI).
 This will require updating...
 * line 11 to point to the output directory from Step 1:
   ```shell
   inputDir=(<path to output directory from Step 1>)